ddvca/tt08-schoolriscv-cpu-with-fibonacci-program/docs/info.md

   and the status **PASS** or **FAIL**.

-After the manufacturing, the design can be manually tested by resetting, driving a slow (3 MHz) clock, and observing the outputs.
+After the manufacturing, the design can be manually tested by resetting, driving a slow (3 Hz) clock, and observing the outputs.

 ## External hardware